What is Myopia?

 - Being myopic at a young age.

-Strong evidence exists that spending time outdoors (more than 2 hours per day) can protect against the onset of myopia.
-Plus possibly reducing the final level of adult myopia.
+Strong evidence exists that spending time outdoors (more than 2 hours per day) can protect against the onset of myopia and possibly reduce the final level of adult myopia.
 The total time spent outdoors appears to be the important factor, rather than the nature of the activity undertaken.